Nilhcem/1602A-androidthings/README.md

 1602A LCD display driver for Android Things
 ===========================================

+A quick port of the LiquidCrystal Arduino library for AndroidThings.

-Android Things sample app + driver for the 1602 LCD module display
+This project includes a sample app + the driver.

+Successfully tested on a 1602A LCD module

 ## Photo